SummaryRead the full fact sheet

 What is congenital adrenal hyperplasia (CAH)?

-Congenital adrenal hyperplasia (CAH) is a group of rare genetic conditions that affects the adrenal glands.
+Congenital adrenal hyperplasia (CAH) is a group of rare that affects the adrenal glands.
 These glands make hormones such as cortisol, aldosterone (which helps to regulate salt levels in the body) and androgens (male sex hormones).

 Newborns with CAH lack enzymes required to make these hormones, which can result in very low cortisol and salt levels, and dangerously high potassium levels.

 CAH can affect a child's normal growth and development, including normal growth of the genitals.
 If left untreated, newborns can become extremely unwell and may die suddenly in the early weeks of life.

 Newborns with CAH are often misdiagnosed, as the presentation of CAH can be attributed to other more common conditions.

 Types of congenital adrenal hyperplasia

 - Classic CAH – the more severe form, usually noticed during infancy or early childhood.
 There are 2 types of classic CAH: salt-losing CAH and non-salt losing CAH.